Cover Page

 The bottom section includes the drainage contractor’s details.
 Below this information there is some colour coded information on the condition of the drainage sections surveyed.

-The colour coded information located to the bottom left indicates the total number of recorded defects for the project and is based on severity score.
+The colour coded information located to the bottom left indicates the total number of recorded defects for the project and is based on totalling the severity score.

 What does DRB grading mean?